interconnectit/laravel-local-server/README.md

 # Laravel Local Server

 The local server package providers a local development environment for Laravel projects.
-It is built on a containerized architecture using Docker images and Docker Compose to provide drop-in replacements for most components of the cloud infrastructure.
+It is built on a containerized architecture using Docker images and Docker Compose to provide drop-in replacements for most components of the cloud infrastructure. here is an edit to test packages link

 ## Requirements